Back to my Faculty Homepage

 Price, J. J. 2007.
 The secret lives above us.
 River Gazette 7(6): 15.

 Price, J. J., N. R. Friedman* and K. E. Omland.
 2007.
 Song and plumage evolution in the New World orioles (Icterus) show similar lability and convergence in patterns.
-Evolution 61: 850-863 (featured on cover).
+Evolution 61: 850-863 (featured on the cover of the April 2007 issue of Evolution).

 Cramer*, E. R. A., and J. J. Price.
 2007.
 Red-winged blackbirds Ageliaus phoeniceus respond differently to song types with different performance levels.
 Journal of Avian Biology 38: 122-127.